 There are reports of bone allograft fracture in orthopedic surgery, such as after bone tumor resection.
-Aponte-Tinao et al[28] reported fracture allograft in 19 patients out of 135 (14%) with segmental intercalary bone allografts reconstruction of the lower extremity.
-The kidney shaped allograft spacer used in the current report is freeze dried.
+Aponte-Tinao et al[28] reported fractured allografts in 19 out of 135 (14%) patients with segmental intercalary bone allograft reconstruction of the lower extremity.
+The kidney shaped allograft spacer used in the current report is freeze-dried.
 It is recommended by the manufacturer to reconstitute the graft in saline prior to use to decrease brittleness.
-After preparation of the disc space, the allograft spacer is inserted into the space with an implant holder and then an impactor is used to fully seat the spacer into the intervertebral disc space.
-Possible causes for graft breakage could be one or a combination of the following; insufficient reconstitution of the graft prior to insertion, if the impactor used to seat the graft is smaller than the spacer that may lead to shearing of part of the spacer, or the spacer was microscopically cracked prior to its insertion, resulting in the graft weakening and breakage.
+After preparation of the disc space, the allograft spacer is inserted into the space with an implant holder, and then an impactor is used to fully seat the spacer into the intervertebral disc space.
+Possible causes for graft breakage could be one or a combination of the following: insufficient reconstitution of the graft prior to insertion, the impactor used to seat the graft is smaller than the spacer that may lead to shearing of part of the spacer, or the spacer was microscopically cracked prior to its insertion resulting in the graft weakening and breaking.